yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid.markdown

 The Grid Service Manager is the component which manages the deployment and life cycle of the processing unit.

-When a processing unit is uploaded to the GSM (using one of GigaSpaces deployment tools: UI, CLI, API), the GSM analyzes the deployment descriptor and determines how many instances of the processing unit should be created, and which [containers|#gsc] should host them.
+When a processing unit is uploaded to the GSM (using one of GigaSpaces deployment tools: UI, CLI, API), the GSM analyzes the deployment descriptor and determines how many instances of the processing unit should be created, and which depanlinkcontainerstengahlink#gscbelakanglink should host them.
 It then ships the processing unit code to the relevant containers and instructs them to instantiate the processing unit instances.
 This phase in the deployment process is called **provisioning**.

 Once provisioned, the GSM continuously monitors the processing unit instances to determine if they're functioning properly or not.
 When a certain instance fails, the GSM identifies that and re-provisions the failed instance on to another GSC, thus enforcing the processing unit's SLA.